 However, usually we spend money on things that we don’t really need OR want.
 So, examine yourself and your desires first.
+Do you need it?

 2. Do I need it NOW?

 I am all for anticipation buying.
 I stockpile regularly on items that I know our family will use in the very near future.
-But, I’ve been burned too many times buying things that we might need a year from now and actually never use.
+But, I’ve been burned too many times buying things that we might need a year from now and actually never used.

 Think through your purchase.
 Do you need it right now?